Kong/lua-resty-timer/README.md

-            recurring = true,         -- recurring or single timer immediate = true,         -- initial interval will be 0 detached = false,         -- run detached, or be garbagecollectible expire = object.handler,  -- callback on timer expiry cancel = function(reason, self, param1)
+            recurring = true,         -- recurring or single timer immediate = true,         -- initial interval will be 0 detached = false,         -- run detached, or be garbagecollectible jitter = 0.1,             -- add a random interval expire = object.handler,  -- callback on timer expiry
+            cancel = function(reason, self, param1)
                 -- will be called when the timer gets cancelled